mindee/mindee-api-nodejs/docs/getting_started.md

 ## Updating the Library

-It is important to always check the version of the Mindee  OCR SDK you are using, as new and updated features won’t work on older versions.
+It is important to always check the version of the Mindee client library you are using, as new and updated features won’t work on older versions.

-To get the latest version of your  OCR SDK:
+To get the latest version:

 ```shell
 npm update mindee